 - 1. Products exhibited in this division must have been grown in the current year, with the exception of soybean seed and edible field bean seed. - 2.
 Exhibits should be as mature as possible. - 3.
+May exhibit a maximum of one entry per class.

+Variety must be named.

-May exhibit a maximum of one entry per class. - 4.
-Every entry must be identified by hybrid or variety name. - 5.
-All classes calling for a gallon sample may have a $2\frac{1}{2}$ " to 3" in diameter cylinder placed in a glass gallon container to reduce the amount of grain to about three quarts.
+- 4. Every entry must be identified by hybrid or variety name. - 5.
+All classes calling for a gallon sample may have a 2 1⁄2" to 3" in diameter cylinder placed in a glass gallon container to reduce the amount of grain to about three quarts.